 In today’s Route to Christmas we travel to one of the most interesting orienteering countries, Switzerland.
 The chosen leg from the Swiss Champs Long distance, and the tip again comes from Jonas Wäfler.

-The leg is as usually first provided without routes – you may take a look at it and think about how you would attack this leg (if the image is too small, you may click on it to get it larger).
-We have got a valley in the middle of the leg, we’ve got varying runnability, we’ve got the possibility to run on paths and some stony ground to take into account.
-Which route would you have chosen?
+The forest is typically “Mittelwald” with many paths/roads, and variable runnability in the forest (white being fast, though).
+The leg is as usually first provided without routes – you may take a look at it and think about how you would attack this leg (if the image is too small, you may click on it to get it larger):

 You find other maps from the area in omaps.worldofo.com here.
 See also latest additions in 3DRerun from this area in order to learn more about this terrain type.

 Next you can draw your own route using the ‘Webroute’ below.
 Think through how you would attack this leg, and draw the route you would have made.
 Some comments about why you would choose a certain route are always nice for the other readers.